ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 Next meetings update,

 This meeting will go on till 3.50 and then if it is necessary the meeting will be continued againg from 5.45.
+**About Thesis:** sensei suggested not to use microsoft doc, which Style?
+The best way to start writing theasis is not to think about it rather started writhing, In thesis it is important what i have i done not what have accomplished or the explanation.
+Sensei suggested to think about research question daily not more than one hour quontiniously.

+Disscussion with soma san: